microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks.md

 | [todoTask][]            | Less than 2 minutes  | 15 minutes      |
 | [user][]                | Less than 2 minutes  | 15 minutes      |

-> [!NOTE]
-> The latency provided for the **alert** resource is only applicable after the alert itself has been created.
+<sup>1</sup> The latency provided for the **alert** resource is only applicable after the alert itself has been created.
 It does not include the time it takes for a rule to create an alert from the data.

 ## Additional resources